datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 the network.
 Make sure your laptop is connected to the same network, then connect via ssh with the following command.

+On Windows you need to <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md" target="_blank">
+install Putty</a> to communicate via ssh.

+On Mac

 ```bash
 ssh pi@raspberrypi.local
 ```